Geri McClymont holds an MEd and has taught various subjects to students in grades K-12 for over twenty years.

 Why Do Students Lack Organization Skills?

-- They may have poor role models at home or in school—they have not been taught by way of example.
+- They may have poor role models at home or in school.

 - They have not been intentionally taught organization skills.